TungChintao/APM/README.md

 * **Base model trained in original [HSNet](https://github.com/juhongm999/hsnet) in the manner of [PATNet](https://github.com/slei109/PATNet)**

+* Our checkpoint of HSNet trained on the source domain is available here: [HSNet Checkpoint for CDFSS](https://drive.google.com/file/d/1qvsMneFbWyZoaux45TiD-Rvucew1EK4_/view?usp=drive_link)

 ## Target-Domain Finetuning/Target-Domain Testing

 We provide an example of integrating our lightweight frequency masker into HSNet.
 Our module is model-agnostic and can be applied to other models as well.